 Pointing your light directly towards your subject is front lighting.
 It’s bold, affronting and can flatten the appearance of depth.

 Side lighting creates more of a moody look to subjects.
 It offers more shape as (from a front-on position) we can see the light transition from light to dark.
-Using two sidelights, opposing each other help cancel out the shadows that another one creates.
+Using two side lights, opposing each other help cancel out the shadows that other one creates.

 You’ll see (or not see, unless you have behind the scenes access) top lighting being used most commonly in product photography.
 Watches and jewellery when laid flat on a surface are lit from above to avoid drop shadows being cast.
 Top lighting doesn’t work well everywhere but if you’ve got small items to photograph and you don’t want shadows, consider top lighting.